BrentLab/NetProphet_2.0/CONTAINER/README.md

 ### RUNNING CONTAINER

-1. Executing:
+1. Example usage:

 	```
     singularity run -B <path to NetProphet_2.0>:/NetProphet_2.0 np2image.sif NetProphet2 -s -f config.json
 	```

-    This will attach the local NetProphet_2.0 directory to the image at location /NetProphet_2.0 on the image and execute the NetProphet2 command in serial mode.
+    This will attach the local NetProphet_2.0 directory to the image at location /NetProphet_2.0 and execute NetProphet2 in serial mode.